 After enabling, W3TC adds these debug information as comments to the HTML source code of each page.
 To see it in Google Chrome, right-click on a cached page, then click View Page Source, and scroll to the bottom where you can see the comments.

 With the import and export ability, you can easily move settings between sites.

 It can also help if you are setting up a fresh WordPress site with W3TC.
 You can download settings file from another site and import it to the new site.

 The Page Cache settings page is again divided into multiple sections.
-The first one is the General.
+The first one is General.

 Keep all the settings to their default values.
-Read the description beneath each setting, which is self-explanatory.
+Read the description beneath each setting that are self-explanatory.

 An important thing to note is: DO NOT enable the Cache 404 Pages option.
 If you do, 404 pages start sending 200 (OK) response code, which is terrible for SEO.

 Next is Aliases, where you can specify the multiple domains from which you serve your site.
 For example, http://yoursite.com, http://www.yoursite.com, or http://yoursite.net can be the various domains that point to the same WordPress site.

 However, from an SEO perspective, serving the same content from multiple domains is not a good idea.
 Ideally, you should redirect all the other domains to your preferred domain.